vasa-chi/purescript-book/chapters/6 - Type Classes.md

         data Extended a = Finite a | Infinite

   Write an `Ord` instance for `Extended a` which reuses the `Ord` instance for `a`.
+1. (Difficult) Given an type constructor `f` which defines an ordered container (and so has a `Foldable` instance), we can create a new container type which includes an extra element at the front:

+        data OneMore f a = OneMore a (f a)

+  The container `OneMore f` is also has an ordering, where the new element comes before any element of `f`.
+Write a `Foldable` instance for `OneMore f`:

+        instance foldableOneMore :: (Foldable f) => Foldable (OneMore f) where ...

 ## Multi Parameter Type Classes